chanfe/MindPalace-one-to-many/README.md

 ## Overview

 Oh no!
-One people person have truoble of remebering his <object here> and he need something to keep track of his <object here>.
+One people person have truoble of remebering this person <object here> and he need something to keep track of this person <object here>.
 Let's help this people person out (and practive our associations) by building some associations and displaying the data.

 ![greys-anatomy](https://media.giphy.com/media/6SaVutI40pCKc/giphy.gif)